 Caring for a child who has a tracheostomy requires experience that only a pediatric team of experts can provide.
 At Children's Hospital of Wisconsin, we care for children who require a tracheostomy and also children who require a tracheostomy with a home ventilator.
 Our multidisciplinary approach and commitment to the highest quality of care makes our program the premier tracheostomy/home ventilator program in the region.
-The Tracheostomy and Home Ventilator Program is part of the Division of Pediatric Pulmonary and Sleep medicine, which has been named among the nation’s best by Parents magazine in its Best Children’s Hospital survey and in the U.S. News &World Report Best Children’s Hospital report.
+The Tracheostomy and Home Ventilator Program is part of the Division of Pediatric Pulmonary and Sleep medicine, which has been named among the nation’s best in the U.S. News & World Report Best Children’s Hospital report.

 - Provide care for children with tracheostomies or tracheostomy with a home ventilator across the spectrum of care.
 We pride ourselves on developing relationships with children and their families before tracheostomy placement.

 - Provide multidisciplinary support both inpatient and outpatient

 - Early involvement in decision making process with families and care teams in plan of care

 - Educate and prepare parents and caregivers of respiratory technology dependent children to successfully care for their child

 - Work closely with community resources (such as home care companies, home nursing, medical providers, school staff) to safely integrate back to their home community

 Video: Caring for a child with a tracheostomy

 Our program’s multidisciplinary approach and commitment to the highest quality of care makes our program the premier tracheostomy/home ventilator program in the region.
 Your child will receive care from multiple expertly trained physicians including pediatric pulmonologists, pediatric otolaryngologists, neonatologists, pediatric critical care specialists, and pediatric anesthesiologists.
 Our doctors are among the best in the nation and rank among The Best Doctors in America.